Bedrock-OSS/bedrock-wiki/docs/blocks/block-format-history.md

 <Tag name="experimental" />
 <Label color="blue">Upcoming Creator Features</Label>

+-   Added `minecraft:connection_rule`
+    -   Determines whether other blocks such as fences and walls can connect to the block.
+    -   Contains `accepts_connection_from` which may be set to one of the following values:
+        -   `"all"`{lang=json} (default) allows any block to connect to the block.
+        -   `"only_fences"`{lang=json} only allows fences to connect to the block, preventing other blocks such as walls and glass panes from connecting.
+        -   `"none"`{lang=json} prevents all blocks from connecting.
+    -   Contains `enabled_directions` which lists the cardinal directions from which other blocks can connect to the block.
+        -   By default, blocks can connect from any cardinal direction.
 -   Added `minecraft:leashable`
     -   Allows leads to be attached to the block like fences.
     -   Contains `offset` which determines the position of the middle of the knot relative to the bottom middle of the block.